zentralopensource/zentral/docs/deployment/zaio-aws.md

 ## Configure security groups

 The required open ports are 22, 80, and 443.
-If you also want to be able to ship logs with filebeat, you need to open the 5044 port too.

 If you are new to this, just create a new security group for the Zentral instance: